-- In the summer and fall of 2017, all service departments within the college (e.g., financial aid, bookstore, library, etc.) aligned their work with up to three Core Theme Objectives (see Appendix T).
-Each department also set performance goals, established department indicators for measuring the effectiveness of the department's work, and set performance targets (see Appendix U).
-Departments were responsible for collecting their own department indicator data. - At the Winter 2018 In-service, the departments discussed, summarized, and interpreted their department indicator data with their peers, determined next steps for the department to take in the upcoming year, and used the information to inform the development of a budget request (see Appendix V).
-Department evaluations informed planning and practices that supported enhancement of student learning and improved department performance (see Appendix W).
+- In the summer and fall of 2017, all service departments within the college (e.g., financial aid, bookstore, library, etc.) aligned their work with up to three Core Theme Objectives.
+Each department also set performance goals, established department indicators for measuring the effectiveness of the department's work, and set performance targets.
+Departments were responsible for collecting their own department indicator data. - At the Winter 2018 In-service, the departments discussed, summarized, and interpreted their department indicator data with their peers, determined next steps for the department to take in the upcoming year, and used the information to inform the development of a budget request.
+Department evaluations informed planning and practices that supported enhancement of student learning and improved department performance. - At the end of the academic year, the service departments reported their primary accomplishments from the prior year, including progress on next steps that emerged from the planning process.
+Additionally, each department updated its goals and indicators for the upcoming year based on evaluation results from the current